digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

       In the informee tree for the mediator, all transaction contents are blinded.

    From this, the mediator
-   derives which (positive) confirmation responses are necessary in order to decide the confirmation request as **approved**.
+   derives which (positive) mediator responses are necessary in order to decide the confirmation request as **approved**.

    Requests submitted by malicious participants can contain bogus views.